asyncapi/modelina/docs/usage.md

 ```

 ## Generate models from JSON Schema draft 7 documents
-The library expects the `$schema` property for the document to be sat in order to understand the input format, by default if no other inputs are detected, it defaults to JSON Schema draft 7.
+The library expects the `$schema` property for the document to be set in order to understand the input format.
+By default, if no other inputs are detected, it defaults to `JSON Schema draft 7`.

 - Generate from a pure JS object: